ideas42ventures/documentation/engineering/git-and-github.md

 - Only use the squash commit strategy in GitHub (this will be the setting for the repo)
   - Clean up the squashed commit message.
 It should only contain pertinent information about the final changeset and should be written in the same style as commit messages; commit is the subject and is doing things in the future tense
   - Use as much space as you need in the message, but make the first line 50 characters or less, then add a blank line and continue writing from there.
 GitHub adds a nice tap-to-expand for this
 - Delete branches after they've been merged to `main`.
-We have this set to automattic on most repos
+We have this set to automatic on most repos
 - Delete stale branches.
-We will do periodic cleanups and ask if you still need branches
+If you open a pull request and close it without merge, delete the branch.
+We will do periodic cleanups and ask if you still need branches.

 ## Code Reviews